numbats/learnr/slides/chapter6_02_ggplot2intro.md

 -   Layers often have default parameter values.
 -   E.g. in the frequency polygon, the default is to have `bins = 30`.
--   It’s important to modify the parameters values appropriately
+-   It's important to modify the parameters values appropriately
 -   More **details about the parameters of a layer is in the documentation** of the corresponding function, e.g. `?geom_freqpoly` to see the help file on the histogram layer.